 Types of mental illness

 Mental illness includes mood disorders like bipolar, depressive or anxiety disorders, cognitive (reasoning) disorders, personality disorders, schizophrenia and other psychotic disorders, eating disorders and substance-related disorders.

 Rates of mental illness

 Suicide is a significant health challenge.
-In 2011 New Zealand’s male and female suicide rates were around the middle of the range for OECD countries, but the youth rates were both second-highest.
+In 2011 New Zealand’s male and female suicide rates were around the middle of the range for OECD countries, but both youth rates were second-highest.
 Increased risk of suicide is often linked with mental illness.
 Serious mental disorders and risk of suicide are most common among people who have few educational qualifications or low household incomes.
-Often they are Māori and Pacific peoples, females, younger people, urban dwellers and people with an existing mental disorder.
-Gay, lesbian, bisexual, transgender, queer and intersex people experience higher levels of mental health distress, and are at more risk of suicide than the heterosexual population.
+Often they are Māori or Pasifika, females, younger people, urban dwellers or people with an existing mental disorder.
+Gay, lesbian, bisexual, transgender, queer and intersex people experience higher levels of mental health distress, and are at more risk of suicide, than the heterosexual population.
 Anxiety disorders, major depression and eating disorders are more common among women.
 Substance-use disorders (such as alcohol and drug addictions) are more common among men.
 People with experience of mental illness make up 35% of those on the sickness benefit, and 27% of those on the invalid’s benefit.